-59. Approval of special rights post IPO (ratification of rights not embedded in the AoA)
+62. Approval of special rights post IPO (ratification of rights not embedded in the AoA)

 In terms of stock exchange requirements, no single shareholder should be accorded any special rights (including under shareholders'/promoters' agreements) when the company is undergoing an IPO.
-Accordingly, all special rights granted to specific shareholders are required to fall away at the time of listing of equity shares in the relevant stock exchanges unless approved by shareholders via a special resolution or as a practice, are included in the company's articles of association.
-SEBI regulations now require approval/ratification of special rights granted to shareholders by shareholders periodically, once in every five years.
+Accordingly, all special rights granted to specific shareholders are required to fall away at the time of listing of equity shares in the relevant stock exchanges or approved by shareholders via a special resolution or as a practice, are included in the company's articles of association.

-IiAS will vote on a case-to-case basis on resolutions to provide/ratify special rights to a specific set of shareholders/investors.
+IiAS will vote on a case-to-case basis on resolutions to provide special rights to a specific set of shareholders/investors.
 IiAS considers the following provisions prejudicial to the interest of investors and will not support such clauses:

-- Where a set of shareholders have board nomination rights disproportionate to their shareholding or if these rights are embedded in permanency and continue even if shareholding levels drop; - Where identified individuals (usually promoters) have board permanency they neither retire by rotation nor are appointed for a fixed term: IiAS may make carve-outs to this in line with the amended SEBI regulations which require periodic shareholder approval for such directors w.e.f 1 April 2024; - Where identified individuals, or those representing an identified set of investors are necessarily required to form quorum for board, board committee and/or shareholder meetings; - Where identified/named individuals are permanently appointed as Managing Director, Whole-Time Directors, or Chairperson; - Where investor/investor nominee directors are given veto power on board decisions
+- Where a set of shareholders have board nomination rights disproportionate to their shareholding or if these rights are embedded in permanency and continue even if shareholding levels drop; - Where identified individuals (usually promoters) have board permanency they neither retire by rotation nor are appointed for a fixed term: IiAS may make carve-outs to this in line with the amended SEBI regulations which require periodic shareholder approval for such directors w.e.f 1 April 2024; - Where identified individuals, or those representing an identified set of investors are necessarily required to form quorum for board, board committee and/or shareholder meetings; - Where identified/named individuals are permanently appointed as Managing Director, Whole-Time Directors, or Chairperson - Where investor/investor nominee directors are given veto power on board decisions